 Which Eyewear Stores Are the Best?

-Our Ratings Tables show how Delaware Valley area eyewear outlets were rated by area consumers we surveyed (primarily Checkbook and Consumer Reports subscribers).
-Fortunately, most eyewear customers are satisfied with their choices.
-When there are problems, the complaints usually relate to second-rate customer service—rude salespersons, long waits, indifferent advice, etc.—and high prices.
+Most eyewear customers are satisfied.
+When there are problems, the complaints usually relate to second-rate customer service—rude salespeople, long waits, indifferent advice—and high prices.

-Given the many ways in which an eyeglass supplier can help you make the right purchase, you need to choose one carefully.
+Given the many ways in which an eyewear supplier can help you make the right purchase, you need to choose one carefully.

-If you have a prescription from a recent exam, you can go to any optician or optometrist for eyeglasses, many of whom also dispense contact lenses.
-Most dispense contact lenses based on a recent prescription you’ve obtained elsewhere, but some insist on performing their own exam.
+If you have a prescription from a recent exam, you can go to any optician or optometrist for eyeglasses.
+Many of them also sell contacts, and most will dispense them based on a recent prescription you’ve obtained elsewhere, but some insist on performing their own exam.
 Most suppliers consider a prescription recent enough if the exam took place within the past year, but some accept even older prescriptions, particularly for eyeglasses, depending on your age and eye-care history.

 Once you get an exam, you have the right to take the prescription anywhere else to get eyeglasses.
 In Delaware and New Jersey, you also have the right to take a prescription for contact lenses anywhere, but optometrists in Pennsylvania are not obligated to let you take your prescription elsewhere, and some won’t.
 Their argument is that providing contact lenses is a professional service for which the exam, supplying lenses, and follow-up care must be done together in order to produce consistently safe and satisfactory results.
 Many practitioners—especially opticians (who can’t perform eye exams)—dispute this view, but there is an additional reason for buying your lenses where you get your exam: If the lenses don’t work out (and contact lenses often don’t), there will be no question as to who is responsible.

-Because you have the freedom to shop around, zoom in on outlets that provide the best service.
+Because you have the freedom to shop around, look for outlets that provide the best service.
 As noted previously, customer service is a challenge for a number of area eyewear outlets.
-Our Ratings Tables show the extent of store-to-store differences on this front.
-Some of the listed outlets were rated “superior” (as opposed to “inferior” or “adequate”) for overall quality of service by at least 90 percent of their surveyed customers, while others received such favorable ratings from fewer than 50 percent.
-Click here for further discussion of our customer survey and other research methods.
+The scores reported on ratings tables show the extent of store-to-store differences on this front.
+Several outlets were rated “superior” (as opposed to “inferior” or “adequate”) for overall quality of service by at least 85 percent of their surveyed customers, while several others received such favorable ratings from fewer than 50 percent.